How to Propagate Geraniums From Cuttings

 - To take the cuttings, make sure you use a small, sharp knife that has been sterilized, cut off some new growth about 2-3 inches in length, dip the root end in some rooting hormone ( is what I use) and put it in some moist potting soil.
 (I like a combination of Miracle Grow Potting Soil, Peat Moss, and Perlite).
 Remember that line from the movie Field of Dreams, "If you build it, they will come?"
 Well, "if you pot a geranium, it will grow."
 Miracle Gro FastRoot

-- A geranium usually lives around 18-24 months, but because you are using cuttings to propagate your plants, you should never have to buy another geranium for your garden.
+- A geranium usually lives around 18-24 months, but because you are using cuttings to propagate your plants, you should never have to buy another plant for your garden.
 And, you'll probably end up with enough to furnish your friends' gardens.
 There are so many different colors and types of geraniums, if you bought one plant of each kind, this could turn into a lifelong project, or a very lucrative, easy and extremely fun business!
-In the spring, set some geranium pots out in front of your house with a "for sale" sign.
+In the spring, set some geraniums in pots out in front of your house with a "for sale" sign.
 If you have grown them and cared for them as instructed here, you probably won't be able to keep up with the constant demand for these gorgeous potted plants with spectacular, bright blooms.

-- By the end of summer, if you only bought one geranium plant, you should have several fully grown and beautifully blossoming plants from which to take your cuttings.
+- By the end of summer, if you only bought one plant, you should have several fully grown and beautifully blossoming plants from which to take your cuttings.
 I usually am able to divide one plant into about six full plants in one season, and that's an awful LOT of cuttings!

 Tips to Help You Get Started Taking Cuttings the Correct Way!

 Geraniums get pretty dry before they need watering again, so touch the soil and if it feels moist, you should wait a few more days before you water.